sostheim/lbex/README.md

 ```

 ### How It Works
 Everything should look very familiar with one obvious exception.
 There is nothing out of the ordinary here with respect to the service specification, aside from the metadata object's annotations.
 The annotations shown are primarily for illustration purposes (we'll discuss annotations in more detail next).
-The annotations show here have the effect of defining:
+The annotations shown here have the effect of defining:
 - an NGINX load balancer that accepts incoming traffic on UDP port 123
 - distributes network traffic, round robin, to all Pods running the NTP service
 - network traffic is delivered to the worker node's UDP node port 30123